Having a flexible sigmoidoscopy

 After you leave hospital

-You can eat and drink normally, and should be able to carry out your usual activities 24 hours after the test.
+You can eat and drink normally, and should be able to carry out your usual activities if you did not have sedation

 Call 999 or visit your nearest emergency department (A&E) if:

-• you develop severe tummy (abdominal) pain
+• you get severe tummy (abdominal) pain

-• you have a fever
+• you have a high temperature (fever)

 • you are being sick (vomiting)